Heritability: Comparison of close relatives

 where r can be thought of as the coefficient of relatedness, b is the coefficient of regression and t is the coefficient of correlation.

 Parent-offspring regression

 Heritability may be estimated by comparing parent and offspring traits (as in Fig. 2).
 The slope of the line (0.57) approximates the heritability of the trait when offspring values are regressed against the average trait in the parents.
 If only one parent's value is used then heritability is twice the slope.
-(Note that this is the source of the term "regression," since the offspring values always tend to regress to the mean value for the population, i.e., the slope is always less than one).
+(This is the source of the term "regression," since the offspring values always tend to regress to the mean value for the population, i.e., the slope is always less than one).
 This regression effect also underlies the DeFries–Fulker method for analyzing twins selected for one member being affected.

 Sibling comparison

 A basic approach to heritability can be taken using full-Sib designs: comparing similarity between siblings who share both a biological mother and a father.
 When there is only additive gene action, this sibling phenotypic correlation is an index of familiarity – the sum of half the additive genetic variance plus full effect of the common environment.
 It thus places an upper limit on additive heritability of twice the full-Sib phenotypic correlation.
 Half-Sib designs compare phenotypic traits of siblings that share one parent with other sibling groups.